mixer/developer-docs/pages/01.guides/01.mixplay/05.CustomControls/03.GettingStartedWithPreact/doc.md

 ### Prerequisites

-p You first need to [install Node.js](https://nodejs.org/en/download/) on your computer.
+You first need to [install Node.js](https://nodejs.org/en/download/) on your computer.
 We require Node.js version 8.0.0 or higher.
 Node.js lets you run our build scripts and tools.
 Youll also need a decent code editor.
 We recommend [Visual Studio Code](https://code.visualstudio.com/) as a powerful editor with great JavaScript support out-of-the-box.

 ### Downloading the Control Development Kit